 Rosie Ruiz Biography

-Ruiz insisted she had run the entire course, but the accepted theory came to be that Ruiz had hopped a subway for much of the race, ran the final mile or half-mile, and then proudly accepted the winner’s medal.
+Ruiz insisted she had run the entire course, but the accepted theory came to be that she had hopped a subway for much of the race, ran the final mile or so, and then proudly accepted the winner’s medal.
 A week later Ruiz was officially disqualified from the race, and the winner was proclaimed to be Canadian Jacqueline Gareau.

 The 1980 men’s race was won by legend Bill Rodgers; it was his fourth Boston Marathon victory… In a 2006 piece in the Orlando Sentinel, columnist Dave Darling reported that many people believe Ruiz never intended to win the marathon, but was simply trying to look good to her New York employers, who had sent her to the race believing her claims that she was an expert runner.
 According to Darling, “Most believe Ruiz meant to hop into the middle of the pack in an attempt to cross the finish line at Prudential Plaza.
 But she miscalculated, jumped to the front of the women’s pack and ended up winning”… She was also known as Rosie M. Vivas.

 - Athletes born in Cuba (5)